 When you hear the name Purdue, what do you think of?

 For most, it’s sports, and high-quality academics!
-I’m not really a Boilermakers sports fan, but I still have a lot of respect for Purdue as an innovative research university.
+I’m not really a Boilermakers sports fan.
+However, I still have a lot of respect for Purdue as an innovative research university.

 The plan is to rename Kaplan U to somehow incorporate the Purdue name, although it’s unclear what the final name will be right now.
-I really believe that having a degree associated with a school like Purdue will be highly attractive to many people who otherwise wouldn’t be as motivated to pursue one.
+Having a degree associated with Purdue will be highly attractive to many.

 More education is always a good thing